tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 Remember that `compose` passes our arguments (in this case, the array of items) to the rightmost function and then the return value of that function to the next one.
 The rightmost function here is a `map` that applies a function created by `prop('count')`.

 We haven't seen [the `prop` function](https://devdocs.io/ramda/index#prop) before, but what it does is take the prop of the name you give it from the object you pass to it as the second argument.
-Since we're passing only the first argument here, it instead creates a function that takes the object to pull the prop from.
+It's similar to `path` but goes only one level deep.
+Since we're passing just the first argument here, it creates a function that takes the object to pull the prop from.
 So we can pass that partially applied function to `map`, which will pass each item in the array to it.
 The `map` function will therefore map each item to its `count` property, resulting in an array of numbers that can then be passed into `sum`.

 As it turns out, using `map` in this way—to pluck a property off each object—is such a common usage that Ramda provides a convenience function for it called [`pluck`](https://devdocs.io/ramda/index#pluck).
 Using `pluck` makes our function even simpler: